lmihailovic/lukam.xyz/content/about/index.md

 ### The Mountain Wreath
-There are plenty of thoughts inside this epic poem which shaped my thinking and personal philosphy, and helped me to better understand life in a way.
+There are plenty of thoughts inside this epic poem which shaped my thinking and personal philosophy, and helped me to better understand life in a way.

 As a humble gift, allow me to share my favourite verse with you.
 I don't ask much in return, just that you ponder it today, or tomorrow, or whenever you